 If your insurance policy doesn’t cover you for a certain health complaint, or if you have taken out inadequate insurance, then you as an individual are in most cases liable for your treatment costs.

 The Medicare and Medicaid systems provide a basic safety net to cover those most in need i.e. older people, welfare recipients and certain low earners who otherwise would not be able to pay for healthcare, but both of these still rely on an insurer-based model.

 Hospitals, doctors’ surgeries, clinics, rehabilitation centres and so forth are private, for-profit businesses.
 They perform services and then invoice the individual (or the insurance company directly) just like any other regular business would operate.
-In other words, their employees belong to the regular economy and are in no way funded by the federal government.
+Healthcare employees are not public sector workers.

 All Obamacare essentially did was to ensure that high-risk patients could not be refused insurance by every insurance company.
 Each state now has to ensure health insurance is theoretically available to all individuals.

 Nonetheless, the essence of how the actual nuts and bolts of the system work has not substantially changed.
 American healthcare remains private.

 What does health insurance in Germany have to do with the UK and the US?